con/open-brain-consent/docs/source/anon_tools.rst

   <http://journal.frontiersin.org/article/10.3389/fnins.2015.00325/full>`_),
   which provides an interactive tool for inspection and sanitization of Analyze and NIfTI images
+- `PyDICOM's deid <https://pydicom.github.io/deid/>`, the "best effort anonymization for medical images using python" assists in filtering out DICOM fields and also masking out actual image data

 Elimination of facial (and dental) features